The Witcher 3: Wild Hunt: Sales

 Before its release, over 1.5 million people pre-ordered the game.
 The Witcher 3: Wild Hunt debuted atop the UK software sales chart in its first week, when it earned 600% more than predecessor The Witcher 2: Assassins of Kings.
 It was the best-selling video game of the year in the UK, breaking the record held by Battlefield Hardline.
 It debuted atop the Japanese video-game sales charts, selling 67,385 units in its first week.
 Four million units of the game were sold in its first two weeks of release.

 By June 2015, over 690,000 players had activated the game through GOG Galaxy.
 The game sold over six million units in the next six weeks, and the studio made a profit of $63.3 million in the first half of 2015.
 In March 2016, CD Projekt Red reported that the game had shipped nearly 10 million units worldwide.
 By the end of 2017, the series as a whole had sold over 33 million.
 By June 2019, that number had risen to over 40 million, with The Witcher 3: Wild Hunt accounting for over half of that figure.

 Following the release of the first season of Netflix' television series The Witcher in December 2019, The Witcher 3: Wild Hunt had a 554% increase in sales that month compared to December 2018.
 By December 2019, The Witcher 3: Wild Hunt had sold over 28 million units.
-And by April 2021 it had sold over 30 million units, while the series as a whole had sold over 50 million.
-By April 2022, the game had sold 40 million units.
-As of May 2023, sales top 50 million.
-As of May 2025, the game has sold over 60 million units.
+By April 2021, the game had sold over 30 million units, while the series as a whole had sold over 50 million.
+By April 2022, it had sold 40 million units.
+By May 2023, sales topped 50 million units.
+By May 2025, the game had sold over 60 million units.
+By May 2026, it had sold over 65 million units.